Natasha Trethewey: United States Poet Laureate

-On June 7, 2012, James Billington, the Librarian of Congress, named her the 19th US Poet Laureate.
+On June 7, 2012, James H. Billington, the Librarian of Congress, named her the 19th United States Poet Laureate.
 Billington said, after hearing her poetry at the National Book Festival, that he was "immediately struck by a kind of classic quality with a richness and variety of structures with which she presents her poetry … she intermixes her story with the historical story in a way that takes you deep into the human tragedy of it."
 Newspapers noted that unlike most poets laureate, Trethewey is in the middle of her career.
 She was also the first laureate to take up residence in Washington, D.C., when she did so in January 2013.

 Trethewey was appointed for a second term as US Poet Laureate in 2013, and as several previous multiyear laureates had done, Trethewey took on a project, which took the form of a regular section on PBS News Hour called "Where Poetry Lives".
 On May 14, 2014, Trethewey delivered her final lecture to conclude her second term as US Poet Laureate.

 Positions

-She has held appointments at Duke University, as the Lehman Brady Joint Chair Professor of Documentary and American Studies, and at Emory University, where she was Robert W. Woodruff Professor of English and Creative Writing; the University of North Carolina-Chapel Hill; and Yale University.
+Trethewey has held appointments at Duke University, as the Lehman Brady Joint Chair Professor of Documentary and American Studies, and at Emory University, where she was Robert W. Woodruff Professor of English and Creative Writing; the University of North Carolina-Chapel Hill; and Yale University.